apache/carbondata-site/src/site/markdown/faq.md

 ## How to enable Bad Record Logging?
 While loading data we can specify the approach to handle Bad Records.
 In order to analyse the cause of the Bad Records the parameter ``BAD_RECORDS_LOGGER_ENABLE`` must be set to value ``TRUE``.
 There are multiple approaches to handle Bad Records which can be specified  by the parameter ``BAD_RECORDS_ACTION``.

-- To pad the incorrect values of the csv rows with NULL value and load the data in CarbonData, set the following in the query :
+- To pass the incorrect values of the csv rows with NULL value and load the data in CarbonData, set the following in the query :
 ```
 'BAD_RECORDS_ACTION'='FORCE'
 ```

-- To write the Bad Records without padding incorrect values with NULL in the raw csv (set in the parameter **carbon.badRecords.location**), set the following in the query :
+- To write the Bad Records without passing incorrect values with NULL in the raw csv (set in the parameter **carbon.badRecords.location**), set the following in the query :
 ```
 'BAD_RECORDS_ACTION'='REDIRECT'
 ```